AustinSchonfeld/book_scraper/README.md

-# Portfolio
+# Portfolio Project: Book Scraper
-A collection of portfolio projects
+A web scraper that collects book titles and prices